Rita Pierson TED Talk – Every Child Needs a Champion

-Think about the kids who are late to class, are unkind to others, push your buttons, are disruptive or struggle academically.
+Think about the kids who are late to class, unkind to others, push your buttons, disrupt lessons, or fall behind academically.
 These are the kids who get lost in the system because they don't give you the warm and fuzzies.
-These are the kids who need a champion more than anyone else.
+But these are exactly the kids who need a champion the most.

 More...

-Without someone to support and encourage them, the less likable kids are more likely to fail.
+Without someone to support and encourage them, students who are harder to connect with are more likely to fail.
 But when they have someone who shows them how incredible they are, and who inspires them to be and do better, they have a chance to flourish!

 Rita Pierson's TED Talk

 Rita Pierson had it right when she said that relationships are everything.
 They can turn a child who won't try and doesn't believe in themselves into someone who achieves far more than anyone ever thought possible.
-A special someone who believes, encourages, notices... they can make all the difference to a child's success or failure and every child deserves one.
+A caring adult who believes, encourages, and notices can make all the difference to a child's success or failure.
+Every child deserves one.

 Quote Left Marks